Men's EuroHockey Club Trophy I

 The EuroHockey Club Trophy I is an annual men's field hockey competition organised by the EHF for European hockey clubs.
 It is the second most prestigious European club competition, being one tier below the top men's European club competition the Euro Hockey League.
 In that sense, the ECT is hockey's equivalent of the UEFA Europa League.

 Format

 The tournament features 8 clubs from EHF member countries.

 Qualification

 Each year one of the 8 available league places is allocated to an EHF member country's national association.
-The clubs admitted are the clubs of those nations who finished ranked third to sixth in the previous year's Trophy II; the clubs of those two nations from the previous year's Trophy I; plus the clubs of those two nations promoted from the previous year's Challenge I.
+The clubs admitted are the clubs of those nations who finished ranked third to sixth in the previous year's Trophy I; the clubs of those two nations promoted from the previous year's Trophy II; plus the clubs of any nations relegated from the Euro Hockey League via the co-efficient system.

 Tournament summary

 The teams are separated into 2 pools of 4 teams.
 In each pool (pool A and B) the teams play one match against each of the other three teams in their pool (making a total of six pool matches).
 The teams then go on to play classification matches based on their relative ranking from these pool matches to determine their final tournament position.